wallyfaye/rotate-matrix/README.md

 # Rotate Matrix
-Rotate an NxN matrix 90 degrees, where each pixel is 4 bytes
+Generates an NxN matrix and rotates it 90 degrees

+## Usage
+See contents of `run.sh` or use:
+>
+    sh run.sh 8